 - Usability: Usability defines how well the application meets the requirements of the user and consumer.
 It defined how the application is easy to use.

-- Testability: Testability is a measure of how easy it is to create test criteria for the system and its components, and to execute these tests to determine if the criteria are met.
+- Testability: Testability measures how easy it is to create test criteria for the system and its components and execute these tests to determine if the criteria are met.

-- Scalability: Scalability is the ability of a system to either handle increases in load without impact on the performance of the system, or the ability to be readily enlarged.
+- Scalability: Scalability is the ability of a system to handle increases in load without impacting the performance of the system or the ability to be readily enlarged.

-Performance: Performance is an indication of the responsiveness of a system to execute any action within a given time interval.
+- Performance: Performance indicates a system’s responsiveness to execute any action within a given time interval.
 It can be measured in terms of latency or throughput.
 Latency is the time taken to respond to any event.
 Throughput is the number of events that take place within a given amount of time.

 - Interoperability: Interoperability is the ability of a system or different systems to operate successfully by communicating and exchanging information with other external systems written and run by external parties.
 An interoperable system makes it easier to exchange and reuse information internally as well as externally.

-- Some of the questions that the candidate should raise to evaluate: Now using the following criteria we have to divide test cases in Automation and Manual way
+- Some of the questions that the candidate should raise to evaluate: Now, using the following criteria, we have to divide test cases in an automated and Manual way.

-- Test cases taking a lot of time to execute manually and are tedious.
+- Test cases take a lot of time to execute manually and are tedious.

-- Parts of the application which needs regular regression(We can check defect history to get most error-prone areas)
+- Parts of the application that need regular regression(We can check defect history to get the most error-prone areas)

 - Test cases can be done manually and easily.

-- The test cases that are not easy for manual testing.
-(If Selenium tool is being used and the test case is more involved with Windows controls, i.e. nonbrowser)
+- The test cases are not easy for manual testing.
+(If the Selenium tool is being used and the test case is more involved with Windows controls, i.e., non-browser)